aimhubio/aim/docs/source/ui/pages/run_management.md

 ### Overview

-The "Overview" tab provides overall information about the run.
+The Overview tab provides overall information about the run.

 - It includes cards with information about the `Parameters`, `Metrics`, `System Metrics`, `CLI Arguments`, `Environment Variables`, `Packages` and `Git information`.
   This data makes it easy to reproduce the run.